-- 6. The initial emission inspection shall be performed according to the test methods described in subsection (5)(A)-(G) of this rule without repair or adjustment at the emission inspection station prior to commencement of any tests, except as provided for in the evaporative system pressure test.
-Emission inspections performed within ninety (90) days of the initial emission inspection shall be considered a reinspection and are subject to provisions of subsection (3)(H) of this rule: - 7.
-If a subject vehicle passes all emission inspection requirements within the compliance cycle described in subsection (2)(A) of this rule and the inspection period described in paragraph (3)(C)1. of this rule according to the standards described in subsection (3)(G) of this rule, the emission inspection station shall issue the vehicle owner or driver a compliance certificate certifying that the vehicle has passed the emission inspection, and place a windshield sticker on the windshield of the subject vehicle according to subsection (4)(A) of this rule.
-The positioning of the windshield sticker on the windshield of the vehicle shall take place on the premises of the emission inspection station; - 8.
-If a subject vehicle fails any of the test methods described in subsection (5)(A)-(G) of this rule, the emission inspection station shall provide the vehicle owner or driver with a vehicle test report indicating which test method(s) of the emission inspection that the vehicle failed, a repair facility performance report, a repair data sheet, and a copy of the customer complaint procedure according to subsection (4)(B) of this rule; and - 9.
-If a subject vehicle fails any of the test methods described in subsections (5)(A)-(G) of this rule, the vehicle owner must have the vehicle repaired and complete a repair data sheet before submitting the vehicle for reinspection.
-The vehicle shall be reinspected according to the appropriate inspection period as determined by paragraphs (3)(C)2. and 3. of this rule and the reinspection procedures described in subsection (3)(H) of this rule. - (G) Initial Emission Inspection Standards.
-Subject vehicles shall fail the emission inspection if the tailpipe emissions exceed the following measured values or if the vehicle does not meet the OBD test standards: - Single-speed idle test standards for Light Duty Vehicles and Trucks.
+- (H) Emissions Inspection Procedures.
+The emissions inspection procedure shall meet the following requirements: - 1.
+Vehicles shall be inspected in asreceived condition.
+An official inspection, once initiated, shall be performed in its entirety regardless of immediate outcome, except in the case of an invalid test condition; - 2.
+The initial emissions inspection shall be performed according to the test method described in section (5) of this rule without repair or adjustment at the emission inspection station prior to commencement of any tests.
+Emissions inspections performed within ninety (90) days of the initial emissions inspection shall be considered a reinspection and are subject to provisions of subsection (3)(J) of this rule; - 3.
+If a subject vehicle passes the emissions test method described in section (5) of this rule according to the standards described in subsection (3)(I) of this rule, the emissions inspection station shall issue the vehicle owner or driver a vehicle inspection report certifying that the vehicle has passed the emissions inspection, and provide a windshield sticker for the windshield of the subject vehicle according to subsection (4)(A) of this rule.
+The positioning of the windshield sticker on the windshield of the vehicle shall take place on the premises of the emissions inspection station; - 4.
+If a subject vehicle fails the emissions test method described in section (5) of this rule according to the standards described in subsection (3)(I) of this rule, the emissions inspection station shall provide the vehicle owner or driver with a vehicle inspection report indicating what parts of the test method of the emissions inspection that the vehicle failed, a repair facility performance report, and a copy of the customer complaint procedure according to subsection (4)(B) of this rule; and - 5.
+If a subject vehicle fails the emissions test method described in section (5) of this rule, the vehicle owner shall have the vehicle repaired.
+The vehicle shall be reinspected according to the appropriate inspection period as determined by paragraphs (3)(C)2. and (3)(C)3. of this rule and the reinspection procedures described in subsection (3)(J) of this rule. - (I) Emissions Inspection Standards.
+Subject vehicles shall fail the emissions inspection if the vehicle does not meet the OBD test standards specified in 40 CFR part 85, subpart W, section 2207.
+Section 2207 is incorporated by reference in this rule, as published by the EPA, Office of Transportation and Air Quality, 2000 Traverwood, Ann Arbor, MI 48105 on April 5, 2001.
+This rule does not incorporate any subsequent amendments or additions to section 2207.